Xylambda/toydiff/README.md

 # Toydiff
-Toydiff is a small toy-package to perform automatic differentiation on scalars.
-It is built using plain Python and NumPy to be able to handle NumPy arrays.

-The library consist of a set of operations (not all operations implemented) that `keep track of the gradient`.
-The operations can compute in `forward` and `backward` modes.
+`toydiff` is a simple automatic differentiation library that I created to wrap my head around how autodiff works.

+It is build using only NumPy and tested against PyTorch.

+The libray is very versatile, and can be used to create and train neural networks (of course).

 ## Installation
 Normal user: